Table of Contents

 About Grinnell Glacier Trail

-Grinnell Glacier Trail is located in the northeast side of Glacier National Park, the Many Glacier area.
+Grinnell Glacier Trail is located on the northeast side of Glacier National Park, the Many Glacier areas.
 The trail is about 11.2 miles {18 kilometers} long.
 The elevation gain is about 2,000 ft {600 meters}.
-To hike the trail, you start at the Grinnell Glacier Trailhead, and then hike toward the glacier.
+To hike the trail, you start at the Grinnell Glacier Trailhead and then hike toward the glacier.

 For about 40% of the trail, you are hiking along the shoreline of Switfcurrent Lake and Lake Josephine.

-The trail covers a small portion of the Swiftcurrent Lake shoreline, but entire one side of Lake Josephine shoreline.
+The trail covers a small portion of the Swiftcurrent Lake shoreline, but the entire side of the Lake Josephine shoreline.

 What do you see and experience along Grinnell Glacier Hike?

-If I divide the entire trail into 4 segments, each is a little under 3 miles and taking about 1 hour to hike.
+If I divide the entire trail into 4 segments, each is a little under 3 miles and takes about 1 hour to hike.
 Every segment has its unique characteristics.

-Segment 1 features unpaved dirt path in the forest and along Swiftcurrent Lake and Lake Josephine
+Segment 1 features an unpaved dirt path in the forest and along Swiftcurrent Lake and Lake Josephine

 It starts at the trailhead and ends at the end of Lake Josephine.
 The trail starts with an unpaved dirt path in the forest, almost feels like you are hiking in your neighborhood forest reserve.